 You aren’t going to find a semi-auto shotgun with features like it for anywhere close to the asking price.

 Just Who Are Black Aces Tactical?

 Started by Eric Lemoine, a Navy veteran, Black Aces Tactical began as more of an accessories company than an actual firearms company.

-By about 2008, according to Ballistic magazine, the company had gotten off the ground making accessory rails for shotguns but decided to start selling their own rather than making accessories for other companies products.
+By about 2008, according to Ballistic magazine, the company had gotten off the ground making accessory rails for shotguns but decided to start selling their own rather than making accessories for other company’s products.

 Shortly after that, they started selling their own shotguns.

-To keep costs lower, they found an offshore manufacturer to make guns to their design and fit the niche they saw for themselves in the market, catering to the home defense and tactical market rather than the hunting market.
+To keep costs lower, they found an offshore manufacturer to make guns to their design and fit the niche they saw in the market, catering to the home defense and tactical market rather than the hunting market.

 Their products have unique features and don’t pretend to be anything other than practical, tactical, and offered at a very competitive value.